muhammmadalli/pythonLearn-learnToCodeUsingChatgpt/README.md

 ### Prompt - Question Refinement by asking ChatGPT
 I want an app that *does some function*.
 Tell me what I should include in my prompt to you.
 Don't write any code at this point.

-# NOTES ON OOP
+# NOTES ON OOP (Object-oriented Programming)
 OOP encapsulates attributes and methods together in objects.
 This encapsulation makes organizing complex code easier.
 It allows programmers to divide and conquer a complex task by breaking it into smaller parts, each of which can be developed and tested separately.
+Following are the major sub-components of OOP.
 1. **CONTRUCTOR** creates an instance, or object which was not previously there.
 2. **ATTRIBUTES** contain data in the class.
 3. **METHODS** work on and manipulate the attributes.